-In some rare instances where time is of the essence, the decision-making body may make a decision on an issue without gathering input.
+In some rare instances where time is of the essence, it may be necessary to make a decision on an issue without gathering input.

 The Executive Director and Governing Board Chair will determine which decision-making body should address a particular issue or proposal if it is unclear to whom the issue should go.